Which Office System is Right For You?

 Paid Monthly Subscriptions

-Almost all web-based software options give practices the opportunity to pay monthly for the software license.
+Almost all web-based medical billing software options give practices the opportunity to pay monthly for the software license.
 A set monthly fee will be paid by the provider or sometimes by the number of actual users.

 Depending on the medical billing volume, you may want to investigate the cost difference between a paid monthly subscription plan and a transactional pricing plan.
 In the transactional plan, you pay for the actual number or tier of electronic claim transactions.
 These plans make good financial sense for organizations with a lot of medical providers or practices and it also is a good choice for high volume organizations to seek bulk pricing.